Dana Evans scores 23, leads No. 1 Louisville women past BC

 BIG PICTURE

 Boston College hasn’t won since Jan.
 7 and hadn’t played since Jan.
 17 before shutting the program down for almost three weeks because of COVID-19 protocols.
-Coming off a 20-win season in which coach Joanna Bernabei-McNamee was named ACC coach of the year, the Eagles were expected to do more.
+Coming off a 20-win season in which Bernabei-McNamee was named ACC coach of the year, the Eagles were expected to do more.

 UP NEXT